Stockton scholarship program reflective of Atlantic City's diversity

-“I want to be a role model for other kids in Atlantic City,” Moreno, who is majoring in Health Science at Stockton University said in a statement released Tuesday.
-“They often don’t have anyone else to talk to besides their parents and having somebody that would be able to guide them on the right path is something that I really want to do.”
+“I want to be a role model for other kids in Atlantic City,” Moreno, who is majoring in health science at Stockton University, said in a statement Tuesday.
+“They often don’t have anyone else to talk to besides their parents, and having somebody that would be able to guide them on the right path is something that I really want to do.”

 Moreno is one of a handful of Stockton students getting a college education through the Engelberg Leadership Scholarship program.
 The students hail from other nations but call Atlantic City home, something Stockton says portrays how the city's youth are looking to help make their hometown better.